Calvnhd/poker_hands/info.md

 ## To do
 * Extend to 7 cards (Texas Hold'em) -- edit outs_safe and outs_hit
 ** Extension up to Flush complete.
-Needs testing.
 * Combine / clean up output
 ** Cards to hit, cards safe, hands made / superceded / no longer possible
 * Add graphics